About

 About Me Summary

-My name is Joe, I’m a college student, and have a white Pit Bull Terrier named Buffy.
+My name is Joe.
 Some of my interests include writing stories, drawing comics and cartoons, history, and of course, technology.
 I like all sorts of things like old TVs, VCRs, computers, etc. I’m especially fond of Packard Bell computers.
 I also have some rather unusual interests – like office supplies and business stuff.
-And I really like the Dodge Dynasty – it just seems like a really unique car to me.
-I am also obsessed with the Russian language – mainly because I think the Cyrillic letters are cool looking.
+I also really like the Dodge Dynasty – it just seems like a really unique car to me.
+I am also obsessed with foreign languages like Russian, Korean, Georgian, Chinese, Greek, Armenian, and Arabic.

 See Details About Me for more details about me.